 Ways to Discipline

-- Change the surroundings to remove the likelihood of misbehavior
+- Change the surroundings to remove the likelihood of misbehaviour

-- Focus on the logical and natural consequences that will, or may follow a specific behavior
+- Focus on the logical and natural consequences that will, or may follow a specific behaviour

 - Express concern for the child’s feelings

-- Reward appropriate behavior and remind children of rules regarding safety
+- Reward appropriate behaviour and remind children of rules regarding safety

-- Be firm and respectful when redirecting a child away from inappropriate actions and substitute more appropriate activities and behaviors
+- Be firm and respectful when redirecting a child away from inappropriate actions and substitute more appropriate activities and behaviours

 - Let children know it is OK to be angry, but it is not OK to hurt people

-- Focus on changing the behavior rather than changing the child
+- Focus on changing the behaviour rather than changing the child

 - Assure children often that they are liked, loved and valued